 Dr. Joel Baumgartner

 Surgical Oncologist at UC San Diego Health

-Dr. Joel Baumgartner is one of the top surgical oncologists for peritoneal malignancies.
-He’s the primary peritoneal mesothelioma surgeon at Moores Cancer Center.
-This institution is part of the University of California San Diego Health System.
+Dr. Joel Baumgartner is one of the best mesothelioma doctors along the West Coast.
+He’s the primary peritoneal mesothelioma surgeon at Moores Cancer Center, which is part of the University of California San Diego Health System.

+Dr. Joel Baumgartner